microsoft/pg_paxos/README.md

 # pg_paxos

 This PostgreSQL extension provides a basic implementation of the [Paxos algorithm](http://research.microsoft.com/en-us/um/people/lamport/pubs/paxos-simple.pdf) in PL/pgSQL and basic table replication through Paxos.

-It is in an early stage, consider it experimental.
+Pg_paxos is in an early stage, consider it experimental.

 pg_paxos can be used to replicate a table across multiple PostgreSQL servers.
 Every INSERT/UPDATE/DELETE on a replicated table is logged through Paxos.
 When a query is performed on the table, pg_paxos first ensures that all preceding queries in the Multi-Paxos log have been applied, providing strong consistency.
 By using the Paxos algorithm, pg_paxos is also robust to failure of a minority of nodes (read: servers), e.g. 2 out of 5.